whalderman/search-quality-rater-guidelines-tldr/docs/tldr/quality-characteristics.md

 ::: tip High-Quality Characteristics

 - A satisfying amount of high quality MC
+- Content is easily viewable on all screen sizes (smartphone, tablet, desktop)
 - High expertise, authority, and trust regarding the subject matter
 - Positive reputation for the person or business that created the content
 - Ads are clearly labeled